What is Prader-Willi syndrome?

 - irregular or no periods in girls

-- higher tolerance of pain
+- high tolerance of pain

-- difficulty with maths, writing and memory
+- difficulty with maths, reading and writing

 - poor social and emotional skills